nano - Nano’s ANOther editor, inspired by Pico

 Draw a vertical stripe at the given column, to help judge the width of the text.
 (The color of the stripe can be changed with set stripecolor in your nanorc file.)

-Interpret escape sequences directly (instead of asking ncurses to translate them).
-If you need this option to get your keyboard to work properly, it means that the terminfo terminal description that is used does not fully match the actual behavior of your terminal.
+Interpret escape sequences directly, instead of asking ncurses to translate them.
+(If you need this option to get some keys to work properly, it means that the terminfo terminal description that is used does not fully match the actual behavior of your terminal.
 This can happen when you ssh into a BSD machine, for example.)
 Using this option disables nano’s mouse support.

 Don’t automatically add a newline when a text does not end with one.
 (This can cause you to save non-POSIX text files.)

 Snip trailing whitespace from the wrapped line when automatic hard-wrapping occurs or when text is justified.